Overview: LSU Genomics Core

 Common Room (A624, Life Science Annex)

-Next door to the Genomics Facility (A628), there is a Common Room (A624) which houses additional equipment maintained by the Department of Biological Sciences.
-Please note that the Genomics Facility has no information regarding Common Room equipment... aside from the following:
+Next door to the Genomics Core (A628), there is a Common Room (A624) which houses additional equipment maintained by the Department of Biological Sciences.
+Please note that the Genomics Core has no information regarding Common Room equipment... aside from the following:

 - Ice Machine (granular ice).